 Vehicles with defects are dangerous and can significantly increase the risk of car accidents.
 Keeping defective cars off the road should be a top priority.
 The proposed bill pending in the House of Representatives could have been stronger.
 But it’s at least a step in the right direction if it’s passed by the House and signed into law by President Barack Obama.

-Missouri accident victims should contact the offices of Tolbert Beadle LLC at 1-800-887-4030.
-Serving Springfield, Columbia, Jefferson City, Joplin and throughout Arkansas, Kansas, Missouri & Oklahoma.
+Along with Springfield, we also proudly serve Columbia, Jefferson City, Joplin and throughout Arkansas, Kansas, Missouri & Oklahoma.